dalabarge/eventsourcing/readme.md

 ## Installation

-Just clone down this repository and run:
+You can clone down this repository and run:

 ```
 cp .env.example .env